 The Best German Eyewear Brands

 The best German eyewear brands.
 But why optical labels from Germany?
 The answer is rather simple: German eyewear brands command tradition.
-That’s because the country enjoys a reputation for quality, precision and craftsmanship – that’s why “Made in Germany” is a sign of quality.
+That’s because the country enjoys a reputation for quality, precision and craftsmanship – that’s why “Made in Germany” is a sign of quality, also for eyeglasses and sunglasses.
 Additionally, there is no lack of creativity and great design.
 Therefore, many of the best German eyewear brands are listed on FAVR.
 After all, our Premium Eyewear Finder is focused on top designer eyewear brands.

 Another quick word about our platform: Here at FAVR, we want to offer something for every eyewear fan.
 Click here to find our selection of optical frames.
 Next, discover our sunglasses line-up.
 Additionally, you can always narrow down your search by using filters.
 For instance, you can target your search by brand (e.g. “Cazal“), style (e.g. “Panto“) or color (e.g. “red“).
 Overall, most of the brands come from countries with long eyewear traditions.
 And that also includes Germany.
 So here they are: The best German eyewear brands!